natgo/wt-wiki-scraper/wikitext-transpiled/fleet/USS%20Moffett.md

 * '''AAC Mk.34 ({{Annotation|HE|High-explosive fragmentation shell}})''' - Ammunition of choice against heavy cruisers and other heavily-armoured targets where you can't do damage with any of the SAP shells.
 Use this to start fires, destroy secondary and anti-air guns, etc.
 * '''Common Mk.32 ({{Annotation|Common|Common shell}})''' - Functionally similar to a semi-armour-piercing shell, it is your default go-to ammunition against majority of destroyers, MBTs, or other soft-skinned targets
 * '''SP Common Mk.46 ({{Annotation|SP Common|Special common shell}})''' - Functionally similar to a semi-armour-piercing shell with more penetration.
 It is an alternative against armoured destroyers (e.g. most of USSR designs) or a light cruisers.
 Trades damage output for a better penetration - still not enough enough of it to penetrate the citadel of a heavy cruiser, but there is a narrow group of targets and ranges where Mk.46 is superior.
 If you are in doubt when to use it - opt for Mk.32 or regular HE.
 * '''AAVT Mk.31 ({{Annotation|HE-VT|High-explosive variable time fuse shell}})''' - One of the best anti-air options in its BR.
-A combination of the high rate of fire with a relatively good explosive filler on a time fuse make it a potent weapon that most players don't expect to encounter.
+A combination of the high rate of fire with a relatively good explosive filler on a proximity fuse make it a potent weapon that most players don't expect to encounter.
 But remember that the HE-VT fuse is arming after 457 m, in any distance shorter than that it works like a regular HE shell.
 If you have issues aiming at the airborne units - ''Select secondary weapon'' (default <kbd>Alt+2</kbd> on PC), then hover over the enemy bomber/fighter and press ''Manual targeting of the primary calibre'' (default <kbd>X+1</kbd> on PC) to have AI gunners aim for you.
 You can switch back to your main guns with ''Select primary weapon'' (default <kbd>Alt+1</kbd> on PC).

 {{:5 inch/38 Mk.12 (127 mm)/Ammunition|5 inch AAC Mk.34, 5 inch Common Mk.32, 5 inch SP Common Mk.46, 5 inch AAVT Mk.31}}